Adibvafa/WangLab-OA/README.md

 <br>

 ## Acknowledgement
-We thank the WangLab for this interesting interesting project.
+We thank the WangLab for this interesting project.